nicklozon/keybind_training/README.md

 Why
 ===

 Getting use to awkward gaming keyboards can be frustrating.
-This application allows a user to configure keybindings which represent the keys they wish to practise at a high and constant rate as a form of practice, but also to build muscle memory.
+This application allows a user to configure keybindings which represent the keys they wish to practice at a high and constant rate as a form of practice, but also to build muscle memory.